-WASHINGTON — U.S. President Donald Trump’s administration followed through on its threat to unilaterally restore sanctions against Iran on Monday, defying widespread international criticism that the action is illegal.
+WASHINGTON (AN) — U.S. President Donald Trump's administration followed through on its threat to unilaterally restore sanctions against Iran on Monday, defying widespread international criticism that the action is illegal.

 The Trump administration, after failing to persuade the United Nations Security Council to use the 2015 Iran nuclear deal to restore sanctions against Tehran, said it was triggering a "non-performance” clause under the deal allowing for so-called “snapback” U.N. sanctions.

 "The United States has now restored U.N. sanctions on Iran," Trump said in a White House statement after he signed an executive order instituting the sanctions.
 "The world cannot afford to sit idly by as Iran builds a nuclear weapon.
 My administration is restoring these sanctions as part of our efforts to ensure that never happens."

 Such an action calls for reimposing U.N.-backed penalties for uranium enrichment, use of ballistic missiles and other sanctions that all 193 U.N. member nations would be obliged to enforce.
 Many other nations say the action is illegal, however, and that the Trump administration cannot invoke any aspect of the deal — because it announced in May 2018 that it was reneging on the deal.

 The nuclear deal, known as the Joint Comprehensive Plan of Action, or JCPOA, lifted crippling U.N.-authorized economic sanctions on Iran and imposed enforceable limits on its nuclear program.
 Initially it included the Security Council’s five permanent, veto-wielding members — Britain, China, France, Russia and the United States — plus Germany and the European Union.